LukaHummel/CameraWatch/README.md

 - On Windows, confirm the webcam uses the standard Windows camera APIs.
 - On macOS, confirm the camera is exposed through CoreMediaIO.

-## License

-This project is open source.
-Feel free to use and modify as needed.